LoopKit/loopdocs/docs/loop-3/onboarding.md

 ### Notifications and Bluetooth

-Once you save settings, Loop asks to send notifications and use Bluetooth
+Once you save settings, Loop asks to send notifications and use Bluetooth.
+You need to allow both or Loop will not work properly.

 ![enable notifications and BLE](img/notify-ble-x2.svg){width="500"}